theupdateframework/taps/tap1.md

 The format of a TAP is specified with a Content-Type header.
 The acceptable values are"text/markdown" for Markdown TAPs (see [TAP 2](https://github.com/theupdateframework/taps/blob/master/tap2.md)).
 Markdown ("text/markdown") is the default if no Content-Type header is present.

-The Created header records the date that the TAP was assigned a number, while Post-History is used to record the dates of when new versions of the TAP are posted to the TUF mailing list.
-Both headers should be in dd-mmm-yyyy format, e.g. 14-Aug-2001.
+The Created header records the date that the TAP was assigned a number and should be in dd-mmm-yyyy format, e.g. 14-Aug-2001.

 TAPs will typically have a TUF-Version header which indicates the version of TUF that the feature will be released with.
 TAPs that refer to processes or recommendations do not require a TUF-Version header.